astriskit/spotify-wrap-cron/README.md

-# spotify-wrap-cron
+# spotify-wrap-cron: a part of [spotify-wrap](https://github.com/astriskit/spotify-wrap)
-cron to fetch latest releases and upload to given database
+cron to fetch latest releases and upload to given mongodb database